pwcberry/pwcberry.github.io/rmit/books/applying-uml-patterns/chapter-13.md

 <div class="definition">
 	<h4>Definition</h4>
-	<p>The __logical architecture__ is the large-scale organization of the software classes into packages (or namespaces), subsystems, and layers.
+	<p>The <strong>logical architecture</strong> is the large-scale organization of the software classes into packages (or namespaces), subsystems, and layers.
 There is no indication of _how_ these elements are deployed.</p>
 </div>

 <div class="definition">
 	<h4>Definition</h4>
-	<p>A __layer__ is a very coarse-grained group of classes, packages or subsystems that has cohesive responsibility for a major aspect of the system.
+	<p>A <strong>layer</strong> is a very coarse-grained group of classes, packages or subsystems that has cohesive responsibility for a major aspect of the system.
 Layers are organized such that "higher" layers utilise the services of the "lower" layers, but the reverse direction is uncommon if not disallowed.</p>
 </div>

 In a __strict layered architecture__, a layer only calls into the layer directly below it.
 This is the design of network stacks.
 However, in informations systems, it is more common to have a __relaxed layer architecture__, where the higher layer can call down into any of the lower layers.